kaizen-ai/kaizenflow/documentation/general/notebooks.md

 ### Description

-- Add a description of the notebook for the reader
+- At the top of the notebook add a markdown cell explaining what this notebook does, e.g.,
   ```
   ## Description
-  - This notebook was used for prototyping / debugging code that was moved
+  - This notebook is used for prototyping / debugging code that was later moved
     in the file `abc.py`
   ```